Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### The Start Where You Are Guiding Principle says that the current state should be investigated and observed directly to make sure it is fully understood before you attempt to create a brand new service or process.
 There is usually something in the existing service or process that can be reused, saving you time, effort, and resources.
+Which Guiding Principle is being demonstrated by this approach to curriculum development?

 - [ ] Keep It Simple and Practical.
 - [x] Think and Work Holistically.